chdecultot/Personal-Website/src/articles/semantic-analysis-tool_en.md

 exportFile = exportFile.append(pd.DataFrame( data={"words": word, "id": sourceFile_words['id'], "comments": sourceFile_words['comments']}))
 ```

-Export the report in a '.csv' file named analysisResults.
+Export the report in a '.csv' file named 'analysisResults'.
 Then display the result of the analysis in the console for a quick check.
 ``` python
 exportFile.to_csv('analysisResults.csv')